-Contravention of any provision of this Policy by an employee may result in disciplinary action up to and including termination of employment without notice, in addition to possible civil, criminal or regulatory action.
-Contravention may also impact an individual's performance assessment and compensation.
+Contravention of any provision of the Policy by an employee may result in disciplinary action up to and including termination of employment for cause without notice or pay in lieu of notice as well as possible civil, criminal or regulatory action.
+Such conduct may also affect individual performance assessments and compensation, including annual incentive compensation.

-Contravention of any provision of this Policy by a contingent worker may result in action by CIBC up to and including termination of his/her governing contract, without notice, as well as possible civil, criminal or regulatory action.
+Contravention of any provision of the Policy by a contingent worker may result in action by CIBC up to an including termination of the individual's assignment without notice, as well as possible civil, criminal or regulatory action.